Middle-earth: Extended usage

-The term Middle-earth has come to be applied as a short-hand for the entirety of Tolkien's legendarium, instead of the technically more appropriate, but lesser known terms "Arda" for the physical world and "Eä" for the physical reality of creation as a whole.
+The term 'Middle-earth' has come to be applied as a shorthand for the entirety of Tolkien's legendarium, instead of the technically more appropriate, but lesser known terms "Arda" for the physical world and "Eä" for the physical reality of creation as a whole.
 In careful geographical terms, Middle-earth is a continent on Arda, excluding regions such as Aman and the isle of Númenor.
 The alternative wider use is reflected in book titles such as The Complete Guide to Middle-earth, The Road to Middle-earth, The Atlas of Middle-earth, and Christopher Tolkien's 12-volume series The History of Middle-earth.

 In other works

 Tolkien's biographer Humphrey Carpenter states that Tolkien's Middle-earth is the known world, "recalling the Norse Midgard and the equivalent words in early English", noting that Tolkien made it clear that this was "our world ... in a purely imaginary ... period of antiquity".
 Tolkien explained in a letter to his publisher that it "is just a use of Middle English middle-erde (or erthe), altered from Old English Middangeard: the name for the inhabited lands of men 'between the seas'."
-There are allusions to a similarly- or identically-named world in the work of other writers both before and after him.
+There are allusions to a similarly or identically named world in the work of other writers both before and after him.
 William Morris's 1870 translation of the Volsung Saga calls the world "Midgard".
 Margaret Widdemer's 1918 poem "The Gray Magician" contains the lines: "I was living very merrily on Middle Earth / As merry as a maid may be / Till the Gray Magician came down along the road / And flung his cobweb cloak on me..."
 C. S. Lewis's 1938–1945 Space Trilogy calls the home planet "Middle-earth" and specifically references Tolkien's unpublished legendarium; both men were members of the Inklings literary discussion group.

+William Shakespeare used the term in his 1602 play The Merry Wives of Windsor, Act V, Scene 5, line 86: "But stay; I smell a man of middle-earth."